PacificRebel/PacificRebel/README.md

 Current role:
 - `News Editor`: running the newsdesk, which is the nerve centre of the newsroom.
 I generate story ideas, spot
   the best picture of the day, assign reporters and camera crews to cover stories and provide editorial
   and legal guidance.
-Member of ITN's Sustainability Action Team.
+Member of ITN's Sustainability Action Team and Channel 4 newsroom representative on the next
+  NOS upgrade group.

 Previous roles:
 - `Site Editor`, Channel 4 News Digital: managing a team of journalists working on our digital platforms.